bberak/react-native-game-engine/README.md

 import { GameLoop } from "react-native-game-engine"
 ```

-Let's code a basic scene with a single moveable game object.
-Add this into your `index.js`:
+Let's code a basic scene with a single moveable game object in `index.js`:

 ```javascript
 import React, { PureComponent } from "react";